This restorative beef and cabbage soup aka Russian Shchi will give you the energy you need in the dead of winter!

 Don’t worry if you don’t have a pressure cooker, you can easily do it on a stove top but it will take triple the time.
 Pressure cooker is great when you are short on time!

-Another flavour trick that I always use is sauteing carrots and onions in a little bit of butter and adding them to the soup at the very end.
-Italians call it “soffritto“, the French call it “mirepoix” and my mum and many other Russian mums call it “zapravka“, which in Russian means something along the lines of a “dressing”.
+Another flavour trick that I always use is sauteing carrots and onions in a little bit of butter .
+Then I add them to the soup at the very end.
+Italians call it “soffritto“, the French call it “mirepoix” and my mum and many other Russian mums call it “zazharka“.

-And lastly adding fresh herbs like flat leaf parsley and dill once a soup is cooked take it to another level of delicious, the level where even children eat soup!!
-So there you have it.
+And lastly, adding fresh herbs like flat leaf parsley and dill once a soup is cooked take it to another level of delicious.
+The level at which even children eat soup!!

 For the broth